Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

 - The batch file
     CFTRST01 is called after reception and on the receiver

-This batch should de-concatenate the file that has been received.
+This batch should de- concatenate the file that has been received.
 This file takes the name stated in the WFNAME parameter of the CFTRECV command.

 The CFTSVG01 and CFTRST01 batch files must be located in the folder